JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

 The start of the splice is the first number of the array you want, and the last number of the splice is the end represents where the index stops.
 - The `concat()` method can help to combine 2 different types of arrays (and returns a new array).

 - `word.toUppercase()` - can turn every single character in a string to uppercase.
-Same with `word.toLower`
+Same with `word.toLower` - HAVE A LOOK AT USEFUL SCREENSHOTS FOLDER.

 <strong>I am finding this super challenging...</strong>